Try for free

 There’s more to a home security system than just cameras, too.
 Carbon monoxide detectors with digital alerts and smart door locks with digital keys are often included in modern systems, providing convenient safety features for landlords.

-It’s perfectly possible as long as you are prepared and have the both the right software and the right team behind you.
+It’s perfectly possible t manage a rental property remotely as long as you are prepared and have both the right property management software and the right team behind you.

-Managing your properties yourself with the right system is efficient, effective and perhaps most importantly a damn sight more affordable than using a property management agency.
+Managing your properties yourself with the right system is efficient and perhaps most importantly a damn sight more affordable than using a property management agency.
+Plus, with a system like Landlord Studio, you can gain detailed and nuanced insights into your portfolio’s finances allowing you to easily identify weaknesses and opportunities for growth.

-As a final note, even when managing your property remotely you will want to ensure that regular property inspections are carried out.
+As a final note, even when managing your rental property remotely you will want to ensure that regular property inspections are carried out.
+If you can’t carry these out in person make sure you have someone you trust do so for you.
+They should take pictures as evidence of any damage or maintenance issues.